 The 1124 Kasli 2.0 Carrier card is an 8hp EEM module, designed to run ARTIQ kernels sent from a host machine over the network.
-It supports up to 12 EEM connections to other EEM cards in the ARTIQ-Sinara family and up to three SFP connections to satellite carriers.
+It supports up to 12 EEM connections to other EEM cards in the ARTIQ/Sinara family and up four SFP connections, used for comunications with other carriers and/or Ethernet.